 Where is it?
 Look at a map, find South America, then take a right and go aallll the way to the bottom.
 It’s there.
 Patagonia.
 End of the earth.

-I just went to Torres del Paine national park, but there are several sub-regions to go to… and new tens of millions acre parks recently opened all across Patagonia, leaving more to explore in the future.
+I only went to Torres del Paine national park, but there are several sub-regions to go to… and new tens of millions acre parks recently opened all across Patagonia, leaving more to explore in the future.

 Torres del Paine is the main national park in Chilean Patagonia, although there are a half dozen other parks to explore.
 But TdP is the Crown Jewel, famous around the world with some of the most stunning landscapes I’ve ever seen.
 So many amazing and jaw-dropping vistas you’ve ever seen.